NYPL/infomaki/README.md

 ### User Documentation

-######Authentication
+#####Authentication
 * Infomaki currently supports basic HTTP authentication via Rails.
 To login visit a protected route, such as /quizzes
 * To logout simply close your browser.

 #####Screenshot Testing
 After you have authenticated you may want to upload a "screenshot" for testing.
-This could bey a simple wireframe you want feedback about, or pages that are currently in production.
+This could be a simple wireframe you want feedback about, or pages that are currently in production.

 * Select <strong>Screenshots</strong> in the top navigation.
 * Click <strong>+ Upload</strong> a new screenshot.
 You will be prompted to give a name and description.
 Select “Is Active” and then choose the file you want to upload.
-* Now, at the top right navigation, select <strong>PAGEVIEWS</strong>, then add it.
+* Now, at the top right navigation, select <strong>PAGEVIEWS</strong>, then add the new file.
-* Enter into the question field, and add the query you want the user to answer regarding your screenshot.
+* Enter the query you want the user to answer regarding your screenshot into the question field.
 (It could say, click on where you expect to find XYZ).
-* Select the Is <strong>Active Box</strong> then, using the dropdown, select the screenshot/wireframe you just uploaded.
+* Select the <strong>Is Active</strong> box.
+Then, using the dropdown, select the screenshot/wireframe you just uploaded.

 To see if it works, just go back to root of your infomaki installation "/" (you must be logged out!
 So open another browser to try) and click on “Yes, I’d like to help".

-######Results
+#####Results
 To view the results of the test, log back in and select the pageview you created, and you will see the heatmap results.

 You can activate or de-activate, by going into Edit next to the activated Page view, and then selecting the checkbox which says activate.

 #####Creating a Quiz

-To create a quiz, go to the top menu, and select <strong>Quizzes</strong>.
+To create a quiz, go to the top menu and select <strong>Quizzes</strong>.
 * At the top of the page, click <strong>+Add a New Quiz</strong>.
 * In the Question box, enter the multiple choice question, select <strong>Is Active</strong> and then click <strong>Create Quiz</strong>.